Anzac Day Coloured Digger march

 Now—has Australia been 'settled' or 'invaded'?

-In joining the army many Aboriginal people wanted to escape the poor conditions they were living in, the constant racism and discrimination.
+Some Aboriginal people though wanted to escape the poor conditions they were living in, the control of the protection boards, the state Aboriginal 'protectors' who could control their income, the constant racism and discrimination.

-Rather than being treated as slaves and with a bleak future, the army offered Aboriginal people an environment where, among others,
+Rather than being treated as slaves and with a bleak future, the army offered Aboriginal people a different environment where, among others,

 - Aboriginal people were treated on their merits, not race,

 - there was almost no racism (except for the occasional barrack room jibes),

 - there was an opportunity to travel, escape the boundaries of their often confined mission existence,